Utopia Book : Stefaan van Biesen

 Utopia Book [version II] a mindset for students of the Royal Academy of Fine Arts in Brussels 2017.

-A walking performance with a group of people [the Milena principle] Brussels Belgium.
-An exciting start of the Walking Lab Brussels as part of the Academy of Fine Arts in Brussels, initiated by Vermeire Geert in collaboration with Lydia Bollen (ARBA - Architecture School University of Mons), Alice Finichiu (ARBA - Urban Design / ULB University of Brussels) and Enzo Pezzella (artistic director ISAC - Higher Institute of Arts and Choreography) together with the Urban Emptiness Network.
+An exciting launch of the Walking Lab Brussels at the Academy of Fine Arts, Brussels, initiated by Geert Vermeire in collaboration with Lydia Bollen (ARBA – Architecture School, University of Mons), Alice Finichiu (ARBA – Urban Design, ULB University of Brussels), and Enzo Pezzella (Artistic Director, ISAC – Higher Institute of Arts and Choreography), together with the Urban Emptiness Network.

-From October till end of December: seminars, walks, talks, workshops, simultaneous with other Walking Labs in New York and Athens (Parsons - Fine Arts and Odeon - Conservatoire Athens), a creation lab and joint exhibition with CSCA Lab / European University Nicosia and Dance House Nicosia, Cyprus, with Sophie Gee and Arianna Economou.
+From October to the end of December, the program features seminars, walks, talks, and workshops running simultaneously with other Walking Labs in New York and Athens (Parsons – Fine Arts, and Odeon – Conservatoire Athens).
+This includes a creative lab and joint exhibition in collaboration with CSCA Lab / European University Nicosia and Dance House Nicosia, Cyprus, with Sophie Gee and Arianna Economou.

 http://portail.arba-esa.be/…/urban-emptiness-la-marche-com…/